|

 Bipolar disorder is marked by major changes in mood over time.
 A person with bipolar disorder may feel extremely energetic for a few weeks, then feel exhausted and restless for the next few.
 These changes in behavior and personality may also contribute to a fluctuating sense of self in terms of mental and emotional wellness.

 For example, a person who had a major depressive episode and received a diagnosis of bipolar disorder may come out of that period and feel they no longer need their medication.
-Because manic episodes often bring on euphoria as one of their symptoms, a bipolar person may also stop their treatment because they like how they feel in this moment.
+Because manic episodes often bring on euphoria as one of their symptoms, a bipolar person may also stop their treatment because they like how they feel at this moment.

 But while an uncontrolled manic episode may feel good for a spell, it still can have destructive outcomes.
 A manic bipolar person will often make decisions and take risks without a lot of thought, which can harm relationships and cause legal or financial trouble.
 Ultimately, many decisions made when in this heightened state can do more harm than good to a person’s life.